If you're hunting for AI dictation on a Mac, you will immediately hit two names: LumeVoice and MacWhisper.

 The Core Difference

-- MacWhisper is a powerhouse for transcribing recorded audio files.
+- MacWhisper is built for transcribing recorded audio files (like podcasts or interviews).

 Head-to-Head Comparison